-Each pupil has a Behavioural Risk Assessment which is begun before they start at the school to include information from previous school/s and professionals.
+Each pupil has a Behavioural Risk Assessment which is begun before they start at the school and includes information from previous school/s and professionals.
 This individual behavioural risk assessment is then finalised after a pupil's induction period to include any new findings and observations.
+The risk assessment is a live document and is reviewed and updated regularly whilst the pupil is on role at the school.